mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

     }
     ```

-    - `dump_mode`：0:dump all kernels in graph, 1: dump kernels in kernels list.
+    - `dump_mode`: 0: dump all kernels in graph, 1: dump kernels in kernels list.
-    - `path`：Relative path where dump data saves. eg:data will be saved in `/var/log/npu/ide_daemon/dump/relative_path`.
+    - `path`: The absolute path to save dump data.
-    - `net_name`：net name eg:ResNet50.
+    - `net_name`: net name eg:ResNet50.
-    - `iteration`：Specify the iterations to dump.
+    - `iteration`: Specify the iterations to dump.
 Iteration should be set to 0 when dataset_sink_mode is False and data of every iteration will be dumped.
-    - `input_output`：0:dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
+    - `input_output`: 0: dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
 This parameter does not take effect on the GPU and only the output of operator will be dumped.
-    - `kernels`：Full name of kernel.
+    - `kernels`: Full name of kernel.
 Enable `context.set_context(save_graphs=True)` and get full name of kernel from `hwopt_d_end_graph_{graph_id}.ir`. `kernels` only support TBE operator, AiCPU operator and communication operator.
 Data of communication operation input operator will be dumped if `kernels` is set to the name of communication operator.
-    - `support_device`：support devices, default setting is `[0,1,2,3,4,5,6,7]`.
+    - `support_device`: support devices, default setting is `[0,1,2,3,4,5,6,7]`.
 You can specify specific device ids to dump specific device data.
-    - `enable`：enable Asynchronous Dump.
+    - `enable`: enable Asynchronous Dump.
-    - `op_debug_mode`：please set to 0.
+    - `op_debug_mode`: please set to 0.

 2. Specify the json configuration file of Dump.